-For certain populations, however, including very young children and the elderly, the flu can be more dangerous.
-In even more cases, the flu is a contributor to death, even if it's not the main cause.
+But for certain populations, including very young children and older adults, the flu can be more dangerous.
+In some cases, the flu is a contributor to death, even if it’s not the main cause.

 - children under the age of five, especially those two years and younger

 - children 18 and under who take aspirin or medications that contain salicylate

 - American Indian and Native Alaskan people

 - people taking immunosuppressive agents (e.g., chemotherapy)